Discounting Best Practices and Biggest Blunders

 There are a variety of ways to incentivize buying behavior and spark sales.
 Let’s take a look at the most commonly used methods for ecommerce:

 Discounting gives the perception of value.
-The pandemic and slow economic regrowth have amplified the desire to be efficient and wise with shopping in-store and online.
-With inventory shortages, fulfillment chain breakdown, and lifestyle shifts to working from home (hello athleisure-wear trend!) the modern online shopper is even more agile, smart, and voraciously looking for value.
+With inventory shortages, fulfillment chain breakdown, and lifestyle shifts to working from home (hello athleisure wear trend!
+Use this gif), the modern online shopper is even more agile, smart, and voraciously looking for value.
 At the same time, your brand needs loyalists, reviews, a trusted buying experience, and longevity.
 Before we dive into some best practices, let’s look at common mistakes.

 Common Mistakes